 - Step into the Blinding Fight: Jame Gumb turns off the lights and stalks Agent Starling while wearing night-vision goggles.

 - Tear Off Your Face: Lecter does this to one of the guards as a component of his infamous escape sequence.
-His initial encounter with Mason Verger may also count, although technically he convinced a drugged-out Mason to do it himself.

 - Themed Aliases: Jame Gumb also goes by the name John Grant and identifies himself to Starling as Jack Gordon.

 - Subverted, since Lecter is imprisoned in a psychiatric institution and has been visited by a number of shrinks.
 Since he's a brilliant psychiatrist himself, this rarely works out right.